jerrybai1995/QoSort/_posts/2017-4-25-Checkpoint.md

 ## Schedule Ahead

   - By the end of April, we shall have a high-performance sorting method implemented in Go with generic type support.
   - By May 4, we shall have at least 2 (or 3, if possible) parallel sorting methods supported in Go so that we are ready for the competition.
-We will focus on sample sort.
+We will focus on quicksort and sample sort for the competition.
   - By May 6, we will try to further optimize the Go implementations.
-Meanwhile, we should start the Java implementation as well if everything looks good.
   - By May 10, we should be ready for the presentation.